SchrodingerZhu/area-exam-survey/writing/main.typ

 We hope to investigate the possibility of direct interpolation with host language.
 When compiling the Rust, we hope to provide a way to automatically generate necessary wrappers for mutable imperative data structures.
 Given proper trait bounds, such wrappers will also rule out invalid operations.

-As suggested in @fp2, with RC-based memory reuse runtime, functions (especially FFIs) may desire borrowed refereces for better performance.
-For instance, if we pass RC pointers into `length : String -> usize`, the function will have to hold the ownership and generate code related to clean up the string.
+As suggested in @fp2, with Rc-based memory reuse runtime, functions (especially FFIs) may desire borrowed refereces for better performance.
+For instance, if we pass Rc pointers into `length : String -> usize`, the function will have to hold the ownership and generate code related to clean up the string.
 A better way is to mark the `String` as passed-by-reference, which would end up with a much cleaner code.
 However, in Koka and Lean's FFI, every object is passed as a pointer without any safety garantee.
 A carelessly implemented host language function may modify the reference counter or mutate the data fields accidentally and leads to unexpected consequences.

 As readers will see in @uniqueness, borrowing the idea from @Kappa, @Pony and @Verona, we have proposed a fine grained division of argument passing styles with different reference capabilities.
 Such division works closely with Rust's type system, assuring the correctness across host and guest languages.